dansmyers/AI/2-A*_and_Backtracking/Notes/1-Heuristics.md

 ## Manhattan distance

 Let's consider a heuristic for the grid-based motion planning problem.
 A basic strategy for designing heuristics is to **relax the constraints**.
+That is, think about how you could easily solve the problem if your choices weren't restricted.
+That approach is guaranteed to give you a *lower bound* on the real cost to reach the solution.

-Imagine that the grid world had no walls: then you could just move directly to the solution without having to go around any barriers.
+Imagine that you could ignore the walls in the grid world: then you could just move directly to the solution without having to go around any barriers.
+The shortest path would be the direct horizontal and vertical lines that connect the start to the destination.

 Therefore, let's define the heuristic as follows.
 Let (*g*<sub>*x*</sub>, *g*<sub>*y*</sub>) be the coordinates of the goal and (*r*<sub>*x*</sub>, *r*<sub>*y*</sub>) be the coordinates of the robot.
 The heuristic is the sum of the absolute horizontal and vertical distances from the robot to the goal: